Blog 9 minutes

 • ERPAG Software: Small and mid-size businesses in many industries can benefit from integrating this ERP system into their e-commerce operations.
 It assists with inventory management, analytics, accounting, shipping management and reporting.

 If you’re using an ERP that can indeed integrate with an e-commerce solution, choosing that solution is the logical next step.
 With so many options out there, the task can get tricky quick.
-Here are a couple of key factors to take into consideration as you’re doing your research:

 • Cut out the middleware if you want real-time, accurate data sent to your web store: Your system should allow you to update products directly to the ERP and push them out to your web store automatically and instantly.
 Eliminating the middleware ensures maintenance takes place in a single system and uses fewer IT resources and budget.
 All this can reduce your total cost of ownership (TCO) dramatically.

 • The ability to scale with ease and expand revenue opportunities: Your ERP e-commerce solution should be ready to meet any challenge or opportunity quickly.
-Whether it’s adding new brands to your product portfolio, or scaling into a new market – business agility is necessary for future-proof strategy, so ensure your tooling can help facilitate that.
+Whether it’s adding new brands to your product portfolio or scaling into a new market – business agility is necessary for future-proof strategy, so ensure your tooling can help facilitate that.

 • Omnichannel functionality that delivers meaningful customer experiences: When customers know they can make purchases 24/7, easily access important account data, and ensure everything is accurate and up to date, they are far more likely to adopt your online sales channel and stay.
 Mainstream e-commerce that complicates the customer journey defeats the purpose.

 With ecommerce ERP integration, many businesses find they can save time and improve not only the customer journey, but the relationships they have with their customers as well.
 The specific functions ERP software can assist with depends on the type of business you own, and the software you integrate with.
-However, most ERP software can optimize:

 • Order placement: ERP software can assist in the order placement process by automatically setting into motion the next steps, such as calculating the shipping costs or creating a shipping label.